 Cornerback Kamari Lassiter Highlights

-If the Bulldogs can live up to their potential with this recruiting class, Lassiter will be playing in some big-time games sooner rather than later.
+If the Bulldogs can live up to their potential with this class, Lassiter will be playing in some big-time games sooner rather than later.